minhquan6203/VQA-but-classify/README.md

 #### Dataset

-1. Download the ViVQA dataset, more information about relevant published papers and datasets, please visit [ViVQA]( http://nlp.uit.edu.vn).
+1. Download the ViVQA dataset, more information about relevant published papers and datasets, please visit [UIT-NLP]( http://nlp.uit.edu.vn).

 And finally, the `datasets` folders will have the following structure: